jimgarrett123/rosa-calculator/price/README.md

 ...
 ```

-#### Option 2: retrieve prices for a given region, EC2 term, EC2 instance types or for EBS volumes
+#### Option 2: retrieve prices for a given region,  EC2 instance types or for EBS volumes

 Prerequisites: python3